 If that happens your local gas station most likely won't have electricity for their pumps and if they do you may end up in a long line hoping they don't run out of gas.
 If you keep your EV plugged in at night you will be starting with a "full tank" that can give you more than a couple of hundred miles to reach a charger.
-However if you own a car with vehicle to grid capability you can use the car's batteries to run your home for a few days.
+However if you own an EV like the Ford F150 Lightning with vehicle to home capability you can use the truck's batteries to run your home for up to a week depending on usage.